 How to Read a Chart

-When it comes to trading the forex market the forex chart is the basic trading tool used by all traders.
-The forex chart will show information about a currency pair - the forex chart will show the general direction of prices, the chart will also show the current exchange rate of a currency pair and the chart will also show historical movement of chart prices.
+In trading the market the chart is the basic tool used by all traders.
+The chart will show information about a currency pair - the chart will illustrate the general direction of prices, the chart also will show the ruling exchange rate of a currency pair and the chart will also show historical movement of chart prices.

-Traders will use these charts to determine where to place trades.
-From the chart the trader will analyze the market movements using technical indicators so as to determine the direction of the market and determine the trade to open.
+Traders will use these charts to figure out where to open trades.
+From the chart the trader will interpret market movements using indicators so as to determine the direction of the market and determine the trade to open.

-Traders must therefore learn how to use forex charts before they can start transacting in the online forex market.
+Traders must therefore learn how to use charts before they can begin transacting in the online market.

-The following are the various things that a trader will need to know about forex charts.
+The following are the various things that a trader will need to know about charts.

 Types of Charts